hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/01_planning_the_installation.md

 To avoid manual changes to */etc/services* on each host, it is recommended to set up network services using a directory service such as LDAP or NIS.

-Open Grid Engine suggests using predefined port numbers for the master service and execution service:
+xxQS_NAMExx suggests using predefined port numbers for the master service and execution service:

 	sge_qmaster 6444/tcp
 	sge_execd 6445/tcp

 ### File Systems

-The installation of Open Grid Engine binaries, libraries, documentation and scripts can be done on a shared file system such as NFSv3, NFSv4 or Lustre.
+The installation of xxQS_NAMExx binaries, libraries, documentation and scripts can be done on a shared file system such as NFSv3, NFSv4 or Lustre.

 Each cluster has a cell directory containing details of the cluster setup.
 The information in this directory must be